A Complete Guide To The Laguna Torre Hike

 Essential items to wear and carry on a hike to Laguna Torre

-You have to be properly equipped when hiking to Laguna Torre.
+You have to be properly equipped when hiking anywhere in Patagonia, and Laguna Torre is no exception.
 I won’t ever tire of stressing the importance of a good pair of hiking boots that hold your ankle and keep your feet dry.

 The first thing you need to consider when gearing up to hike to Laguna Torre is that you have to be prepared for sudden weather changes.
 The list of recommended items to wear and carry for your hike to Laguna Torre is based on my experience: